Guseyn/EHTML/README.md

 [![EHTML CI](https://github.com/Guseyn/EHTML/actions/workflows/ehtml.yml/badge.svg?branch=master)](https://github.com/Guseyn/EHTML/actions/workflows/ehtml.yml)

-**EHTML (or Extended HTML)** can be described as a set of custom elements that you can place on an HTML page for different purposes and use cases.
-The goal of this library is to provide a convenient way to eliminate JavaScript code on the client side as much as possible for basic and routine tasks.
-The biggest focus of this library is to offer the easiest way to perform **AJAX** operations just by using **HTML**.
-Also **EHTML** treat your HTML code code not only as a markup language but also as a templating language.
+**EHTML (Extended HTML)** is a library of custom HTML elements designed for various use cases, making it easy to add functionality directly within HTML pages.
+Its primary goal is to minimize the need for client-side JavaScript by handling basic and routine tasks more efficiently through HTML alone.
+A key feature of EHTML is simplifying AJAX operations, allowing you to perform them directly in HTML without writing JavaScript.
+Additionally, EHTML treats HTML not only as a markup language but also as a templating language, enhancing its versatility and functionality.

 - [Web Page](https://e-html.org)
 - [Documentation](https://e-html.org/html/documentation.html)